jaehyunkim2020/jaehyunkim2020/README.md

 My name is Jae and I enjoy building things and working on projects that make a difference.
-I want to eventually focus my time and resources on helping disadvantaged youths by providing them with more resources for success!
+I want to eventually focus my time and resources on helping disadvantaged youths by providing them with more resources for success, just like my mentors did when I was a youth.

-🌐 Projects:

-I enjoy tech projects so have done many personal and team projects using technologies including

-* JavaScript (React.js, Next.js, Node.js, Vue.js, jQuery)
-* TypeScript
-* Python (Django)
-* CSS (SCSS, Bootstrap, Tailwind)
-* HTML (Of course 🙄)
-* PHP
-* SQL, MySQL, PostgreSQL (Prisma)
-* Bash, Linux

-Using these technologies I've created:

 * A Python script to make listening to music more acessible (who wants to pay a monthly subscription or listen to ads every other song?)
 * Full stack web applications